-Retail Properties of America, Inc. Recommends Rejection of Mini-Tender Offer by LAPIS Investment Business Trust
+Retail Properties of America, Inc. Recommends Rejection of Mini-Tender Offer by CMG Partners, LLC

-OAK BROOK, Ill.--(BUSINESS WIRE)-- Retail Properties of America, Inc. (NYS: RPAI) has been notified of an unsolicited mini-tender offer by Lapis Investment Business Trust ("Lapis") dated November 19, 2012, to purchase up to 75,000 shares of Class A, Class B-2 and Class B-3 common stock of RPAI for $8.50 per share.
-The offer expires on December 21, 2012.
-RPAI's Board of Directors unanimously recommends that shareholders reject the mini-tender offer by Lapis.
+OAK BROOK, Ill.--(BUSINESS WIRE)-- Retail Properties of America, Inc. (NYS: RPAI) has been notified of an unsolicited mini-tender offer by CMG Partners, LLC ("CMG") dated December 17, 2012, to purchase up to 300,000 shares of Class A, Class B-2 and Class B-3 common stock of RPAI for $11.00, $9.50, and $8.50, respectively, per share.
+The offer expires on January 31, 2013.
+RPAI's Board of Directors unanimously recommends that its shareholders reject the mini-tender offer by CMG.

-Lapis's offer price for the Class A shares of common stock represents a discount of approximately 30% to the $12.20 closing price of the Class A common stock on November 16, 2012, the trading day prior to the commencement of Lapis's mini-tender offer.
+CMG's offer price for the Class A shares of common stock represents a discount of approximately 7.6% to the $11.91 closing price of the Class A common stock on December 14, 2012, the trading day prior to the commencement of CMG's mini-tender offer.

 RPAI Class A shares of common stock were listed on the NYSE on April 5, 2012.
-The terms of the Class B-2 common stock and Class B-3 common stock are identical in all respects to the Class A common stock, except that the two classes of Class B common stock are not listed on a national securities exchange; however, these shares will automatically convert to Class A common stock and be traded on the NYSE in accordance with the following schedule:
+The terms of the Class B-2 common stock and Class B-3 common stock are identical in all respects to the Class A common stock, except that the two classes of Class B common stock are not listed on a national securities exchange; however, the shares of Class B common stock may be transferred into a brokerage account at any time.
+The shares will automatically convert to Class A common stock and be traded on the NYSE in accordance with the following schedule:

 - the Class B-2 common stock will automatically convert into Class A common stock on April 5, 2013; and